vallieres/transmission-keydnap-checker/README.md

 *Simple Homebrew command to scan your system for Keydnap*

-With the recent Keydnap malware distribution throught a Transmission application package, I stumbled accross a few checks to do to make sure that my system was not infected.
+With the recent Keydnap malware distribution through a Transmission application package, I stumbled across a few checks to do to make sure that my system was not infected.

 Being the nerd I am, instead of checking for the couple of files manually, I wrote a script and distribute it through Homebrew.
 Every occasion is a good occasion to learn!